bounswe/bounswe2017group2/API Test App/README.md

 * **Update A User [PUT]**

   You can update a user by giving the appropriate parameters.

   Parameters:
+  * User ID (required)
   * Name
   * e-mail
   * Password